galehouse5/AOLadderer/README.md

 Usage
 -----

-For Windows 10 users, download the latest release and double-click on AOLadder.UI.exe.
-Earlier versions of Windows aren't supported, but there's a chance it might work on them.
-Users without Windows 10 can use an old (cross-platform) version of the application found [here](https://github.com/davghouse/AOLadderer/releases/tag/v1.3.3).

 Choose your implant configuration and input the abilities and Treatment you'll have at the time of equipping.
 I do this by having an actual character and equipping it with gear I think will be good for implant laddering.
 You don't need to tell it the actual abilities you see in your skill window: see the Tips section below for more details.